mg86837242/high-street-gym-v4-client/README.md

 For the deployed version of this web app, visit: http://54.91.168.210/

-Technology used for deployment includes but not limited to:
+Technologies used for deployment includes but not limited to:

 - Amazon Web Services (AWS), including EC2 and RDS
 - Linux (Ubuntu)